jdevfullstack/github-stats-guide/README.md

 # Hacking The Github Stats
 The [GitHub Stats](https://github.com/anuraghazra/github-readme-stats)
-is an external service to display your ranking based on commits, PRs, contribution etc. You just simply need the URL and change the details, include it in your GitHub profile and you're done.
+is an external service to display your ranking based on commits, PRs, issues etc. You just simply need the URL and change the details, include it in your GitHub profile and you're done.

 If you don't have any idea how it works, it is an external web app